SRP Residential Demand Price Plan Pilot

 Pricing

-Energy use is measured in kilowatt-hours (kWh).
+Energy charge — This is the amount of power you consume over time.
+It’s measured in kilowatt-hours (kWh).
 Your monthly energy costs reflect how many kWh of energy your household has used during the billing cycle.
-During on-peak hours, energy costs more per kWh.
-During off-peak hours, energy costs less per kWh.

 Ready to change your price plan?